1992 United States railroad strike: The strike

 The strike began just after midnight on Wednesday June 24.
-It was launched by the International Association of Machinists among members who worked for CSX.
+It was launched by the International Association of Machinists among members who worked for CSX Transportation.
 The union defied the extension of the strike deadline, and no other unions joined in the strike as a result.

 Even though the strike was confined to just one railroad, 40 railroads in the United States all responded by halting their operations, which unions said was an attempt by the railroad industry to force government intervention in the strike by instituting a lockout.

 As a result of the strike, virtually all freight railroad transport ceased at once.
 Passenger service along freight lines was also suspended.
 The only trains that continued operating were passenger trains on lines owned by Amtrak or other passenger railroads.
 Service along the Northeast Corridor was largely unaffected by the strike, as Amtrak owned the railroad line in question.

 The Bush administration asserted that the strike and its effects cost the nation $1 billion per day as a result of lost wages and industries that relied on rail transport being forced to shut down.